 What Will You Study

-On the Management and Human Resources degree you will focus particularly on understanding people – the way they work and how their behaviour can be influenced through management practices.
+On this degree you will focus on understanding people – the way they work and how their behaviour can be influenced through people management practices.

 You start your degree studying the core module Management and Organisational Behaviour and take two other Part One courses.
 We recommend choosing Management School or Social Sciences courses, but the choice is yours.